Imaginary Larry: Music

-The music for Imaginary Larry was done by Garfunkel and Oates, the comedy music duo of Lindhome and Micucci, with the songs "Only You", "Fuck You", "The End" with the credit song being "Silver Lining".
+The music for Imaginary Larry was composed by Garfunkel and Oates, the comedy music duo of Lindhome and Micucci, who wrote and performed the songs "Only You", "Fuck You", "The End" and the credit song being "Silver Lining".

 Animation

 Imaginary Larry had two versions with the original having Kate and Alfonse played by the actual actors.
 The animated version of the short has the imaginary friends created as stylized cartoon versions of themselves.